FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ### Displaying Notifications

-For displaying notifications on the dashboard, we'll utilize the **ui-notification** widget, which allows showing notifications at different positions on the dashboard.
-It accepts `msg.payload` to send string messages or raw HTML/JavaScript for custom formatting.
+For displaying notifications on the dashboard, we'll utilize the **ui-notification** widget, which emits notifications to the user's dashboard.
+It accepts `msg.payload` which should be a string format or raw HTML/JavaScript for custom formatting.

 1. Drag the **ui-notification** widget onto the canvas.
 2. Set the position property to **center**.
 You can also adjust colors or notification timeout by modifying the color and timeout properties.
 Please take a look at the [ui-notification docs](https://dashboard.flowfuse.com/nodes/widgets/ui-notification.html#properties) for more information on **ui-notification**.

 !["Screenshot displaying ui-notification widgets configuration"](./images/exploring-dashboard-2-widgets-notification-widget.png "Screenshot displaying ui-notification widgets configuration"){data-zoomable}

-### Listening events
+### Listening for events

 In Dashboard 2.0, the **ui-event** widget allows you to listen to user behavior or events.
 It does not render any content or components on the dashboard.
-Currently, this widget only listens for page views and leaves events.
+Currently, this widget only listens for page views (`$pageview`) and leave (`$pageleave`) events.

 With this, we can listen for page view and page leave events and trigger tasks based on those events.
 For instance, in our application, we will be displaying a table containing income and expense data, along with a chart.
 We'll update them when navigating to a new page or leaving a page.